abinay-ps/cache/README.md

 # Cache Library for IT 2.0 application
-This library aims to utilize Local Cache and Redis Cache for caching the responses for better performance of IT 2.0 applications.
+This library aims to achieve cache implementation for improve API performance by reducing latency and load on the database.
+This will be achieved by introducing a two-layer caching system: Redis Cache (shared cache) and Local Cache (instance-specific cache).
+The cache layers will store frequently accessed data to minimize repeated database calls and improve response times.
+A single function "FetchData" can be used instead of calling repo functions for Cache benefits.

 ## Installation
 To install Cache Library, run: